 Enter your previous address, new address and the date you moved home

-Select who needs to know you're moving, TV Licencing, DVLA, Boots, etc...
+Select who needs to know you're moving, TV Licensing, DVLA, Boots, etc...

-This will update your address with TV Licencing online without any further action on your side.
+This will update your address with TV Licensing online without any further action on your side.
+SlothMove can also update your address across hundreds of other providers.
 This means you can spend time on more important things.
-If a service requires an additional actions we’ll let you know directly via email.
-Simple.

 Answers to all of your TV Licencing Questions